Indiana Pacers: Hoosiers uniform

 On July 21, 2015, the Indiana Pacers, in collaboration with Metro-Goldwyn-Mayer (MGM) Studios, unveiled a new uniform based on the 1986 motion picture Hoosiers.
 The Pacers wore these maroon and gold "Hickory" (the name and colors of the fictional High School from the film) uniforms for several home games and a few select road contests during the 2015–16 season.
 It is the first time a major North American pro sports team wore a uniform based on a film.

 2017–present: Nike era

 The Indiana Pacers unveiled new uniforms and logos to coincide with the NBA's uniform contract with Nike on July 28, 2017.
 The roundel logo, which had been the alternate since 2005, was promoted to a "Global" logo.
 Initially, the white "Association", navy blue "Icon" and yellow "Statement" uniforms mirrored each other, with the full team name encircling the uniform number and subtle pinstripes added on each side.
 However, ahead of the 2019–20 season, the Pacers released an updated "Statement" uniform, which was a nod to the FloJo design from 1990 to 1997.
 The right side incorporated subtle silver pinstripes as a nod to Indiana's farmlands, while the state name was emblazoned on the chest.
 This "Statement" uniform was worn during their second NBA Finals appearance in 2025.
+The "Statement" uniform was again updated prior to the 2026–27 season, incorporating pinstripes as a nod to the 1997–2005 uniforms.